All Episodes

 We're not going to be very caller intensive in this program because we're trying to get all this out.

-Now, I want to ask a little bit about this second lie detector series of tests.
+Now, I want to ask a little bit about the second lie detector series of tests, the more current ones.

 Yeah, absolutely.